 % git checkout main

-Leave the junk files and the test branches out there for a week so that we can confirm that you’ve pushed them; the team should delete them all later.
+Leave the junk files and the test branches out there for a week so that we can confirm that you’ve pushed them; the team should delete them all when lab 3 has been graded.

 You’re now in a position to build and push your project 1 (Inception-Vision), hello-world prototype to the client repo.